smartdevicelink/sdl_hmi_integration_guidelines/docs/AppService/GetAppServiceRecords/index.md

 : HMI

 Purpose
-: Get service records of a specfic service type.
+: Get service records of a specific service type.

 !!! note

-If `serviceType` is not included in request, all service records for all types will be returned !!!
+If `serviceType` is not included in request, all service records will be returned

+!!!